-327 IAC 15-13 (Rule 13) (Scroll to the bottom of Page 68 to access the Rule) is a storm water general permit rule.
+327 IAC 15-13 (Rule 13) is a storm water general permit rule.
 327 IAC 15-13, regulates Municipal Separate Storm Sewer Systems (MS4s).
 MS4s are defined as a conveyance or system of conveyances owned by a state, city, town, or other public entity that discharges to waters of the United States and is designed or used for collecting or conveying storm water.
 Regulated conveyance systems include roads with drains, municipal streets, catch basins, curbs, gutters, storm drains, piping, channels, ditches, tunnels and conduits.
 It does not include combined sewer overflows and publicly owned treatment works.

 MS4 conveyances within urbanized areas have one of the greatest potentials for polluted storm water runoff.
 The Federal Register Final Rule explains the reason as: “urbanization alters the natural infiltration capacity of the land and generates...pollutants...causing an increase in storm water runoff volumes and pollutant loadings.”
 Based on increased population and proportionally higher pollutant sources, urbanization results “in a greater concentration of pollutants that can be mobilized by, or disposed into, storm water discharges.”